-The Duchess of York has begun legal proceedings for compensation over a newspaper sting orchestrated by the discredited 'Fake Sheikh' Mazher Mahmood,
+The Duchess of York has begun legal proceedings for compensation over a newspaper sting orchestrated by the discredited 'Fake Sheikh' Mazher Mahmood, The Telegraph has learnt.

 The Duchess was the subject of a front page story in the News of the World in 2010 which alleged that she offered to obtain access to her former husband the Duke of York in return for £500,000 (NZ$860,000).